michimussato/OpenStudioLandscapes/README.md

 ## Who is OpenStudioLandscapes for?

-This platform is aimed towards students, one-man-shows and small to medium-sized studios where only limited resources for Pipeline Engineers and Technical Directors are available.
+This platform is aimed towards students, one-man-shows and small to medium-sized studios where only limited resources for pipeline engineers and technical directors are available.
 This system allows those studios to share a common underlying system.
 And whatever your individual pipeline needs are, you can then build your tools on top of this common, stable, flexible and